 But there is an even more sophisticated solution which sees the supplier talk to your car or wallbox and start the charge when there is the lowest demand on the grid.
 You just tell the app how much power you need in the battery and when you want to drive away and the technology sorts it all out with no other input from you needed.

 Doing this results in even cheaper rates – Octopus for example is 1.5p/kWh cheaper off peak for its Intelligent Go tariff versus its standard Go rate.
 But there is a catch – currently these intelligent or smart tariffs only work with certain cars and chargers.
-The list is growing all the time but currently it is around 280 models from Audi, BMW, Cupra, Ford, Jaguar/Land Rover (not OVO) MINI, Porsche, Renault (not on Octopus), SEAT, Skoda, Tesla, VW or Volvo (not Octopus).
+The list is growing all the time but currently it is around 280 models from Audi, BMW, Cupra, Ford, MINI, Porsche, Nissan (but only the Ariya) Renault, SEAT, Skoda, Tesla, VW or Volvo (not Octopus).
 The two chargers are Ohme and Indra.
-Octopus has also recently added the MyEnergi Zappi and Wallbox too.
+Octopus has also recently added the MyEnergi Zappi and Wallbox too, and Andersen and Simpson & Partners are due to sign up soon.

 If you have one of these you’ll get the best deals, but it’s not worth changing your existing car or charger to get them as the difference in cost between the best ‘intelligent’ tariff and the cheapest standard off peak is around £100 per year.
 It’s worth bearing in mind if you are choosing a new car or charger though.